 As an Amazon Associate I earn from qualifying purchases.

-Three years after starting a blog whose primary focus is reviewing barbecue restaurants seems to be an odd time to learn how to judge barbecue, but if you remember our “How You Can Regularly Eat SC’s Best BBQ for FREE” post from late January 2015, we discussed that Heather and I had begun the process of becoming certified SCBA barbecue judges.
+Three years after starting a blog whose primary focus is reviewing barbecue restaurants seems to be an odd time to learn how to judge barbecue.
+If you remember our “How You Can Regularly Eat SC’s Best BBQ for FREE” post, we discussed that Heather and I had begun the process of becoming certified SCBA barbecue judges.